-The shift of exports from ASEAN to China is almost exclusively due to liquefied gas as contained in Figure 1.2 and is mainly due to a series of foreign investment projects led by South Korea and supply contracts entered by the Government of Myanmar with China.
+The shift of exports from ASEAN to China is almost exclusively due to liquefied gas as shown in figure 2 and is mainly due to a series of foreign investment projects led by the Republic of Korea and supply contracts entered by the Government of Myanmar with China.15

-Apart from this trend, it is most important to point out that immediately after the lifting of the sanction there has been a consistent increase of volume of exports to QUAD countries and as outlined below, the composition of these exports are largely garments showing a recent diversification trend of export composition.

-Exports to QUAD countries like Japan, EU and US increased their shares from 4.02% to 19.08%.
-That is, the share to EU rose from 1.93% to almost 15%, and the export share to Japan rose from 4.59% to 8.94%.
-In comparison to Cambodia's goods export, the US market does not occupy a strategic position in the Myanmar export destinations with only 2.74%.
+Apart from this trend, it is most important to point out that immediately after the lifting of sanctions there has been a consistent increase of volume of exports to QUAD countries, and as outlined below the composition of these exports is largely garments showing a recent diversification trend of export composition.
+Exports to Japan, the European Union and United States of America increased their shares from 4.02 per cent to 19.08 per cent.
+That is, the share to the European Union rose from 1.93 per cent to almost 15 per cent, and the export share to Japan rose from 4.59 per cent to 8.94 per cent.
+In comparison to Cambodia's goods export, the United States market does not occupy a strategic position in Myanmar export destinations with only 2.74 per cent.

-As can be seen comparing Figure A. 2 and Figure A. 3 located in the Annex to this study, exports to ASEAN members consists mostly of natural gas to Thailand as further documented in the next subsection.
-Between 2010 and 2017, exports to ASEAN regional partners have fluctuated between a minimum of 3.3 billion USD in 2012 and a maximum of 6.5 billion USD in 2013.
-Excluding HS Chapter 27, the data on exports to ASEAN members show a progressive increase over the years but with values that are significantly lower - a minimum export value of 799 million; in 2010 and a maximum value of 1.7 billion in year 2013 and 2017, with a slightly higher export values in the former (2013) than the latter (2017).
+As can be seen comparing figures A.2 and A.3 in annex B to this study, exports to ASEAN members consist mostly of natural gas to Thailand, as further documented in the next subsection.
+Between 2010 and 2017, exports to ASEAN regional partners have fluctuated between a minimum of \$3.3 billion in 2012 and a maximum of \$6.5 billion in 2013.
+Excluding HS chapter 27, the data on exports to ASEAN members show a progressive increase over the years but with values that are significantly lower -- a minimum export value of \$799 million; in 2010 and a maximum value of \$1.7 billion in years 2013 and 2017, with a slightly higher export value in the former than the latter.

-Figure A. 1, Figure A. 2 and Figure A. 3 also confirm the significant expansion of Myanmar total exports to China even after excluding HS Chapter 27.
-We observe a progressive rise from 476 million USD in 2010 to 3.7 billion USD in 2017,).
-Such export increase is to be attributed to agricultural products including rice, seeds, and sugar.
-Ores and precious stones also contributed to the increase of exports to China .In contrast, exports to India, albeit of a considerable size have been constant for the last decade with the exception of a peak observed in 2012.
+Figures A.1-A.3 (annex B) also confirm the significant expansion of Myanmar total exports to China even after excluding HS chapter 27.
+We observe a progressive rise from \$476 million in 2010 to \$3.7 billion in 2017.
+Such an export increase is to be attributed to agricultural products including rice, seeds and sugar.
+Ores and precious stones also contributed to the increase of exports to China.
+In contrast, exports to India, albeit of a considerable size, have been constant for the last decade with the exception of a peak observed in 2012.